 I focus on prosecuting biotechnology and life sciences patents, counseling clients on their patent portfolios and prosecution strategies, conducting due diligence of patent portfolios in corporate transactions and patent license agreements and advising clients on patent related license provisions.

-Particular areas I focus on include cancer therapeutics, gene therapy, stem cells, gastrointestinal diseases, inflammatory conditions, neurological diseases, diagnostics and nutritional products.
+Particular areas I focus on include cancer therapeutics, gastrointestinal diseases, diagnostics, gene therapy, stem cells, inflammatory conditions, neurological diseases, and nutritional products.

-Through my understanding of my clients’ needs and goals, I develop and implement strategies to manage and expand their patent portfolios.
+Through my understanding of my clients’ needs and goals, I develop and implement strategies to strengthen, manage and expand their patent portfolios.
 I also help them understand the implications of licensing terms.

 Law360 | April 28, 2017

 This article mentions recent leadership promotions at the firm including David Brown, Jared Lusk, Jim Vallee, Graham Beck, Kathleen Ceglarski Burns, Emily Crandall Harlan, Daniel Gibbons, Linda Huber, Ilana Kameros, Haydon Keitner, Darren Miller, Neal Pandozzi, Edward Puerta, Stephen Reil, and Elizabeth Young.